-The CIOB Level 6 Certificate in Fire Safety for Construction is designed for a range of construction related occupations including duty holder roles such as Building Safety Manager and project managers working on higher risk buildings (HRBs) as defined by United Kingdom and Northern Ireland Building Safety Legislation.
+The CIOB Level 6 Certificate in Fire Safety for Construction is designed for a range of construction related occupations including duty holder roles such as Building Safety Manager and project managers working on higher risk buildings (HRBs) as defined by UK building safety legislation.
 This qualification comprises two units and is designed to develop the learner's knowledge and skills to understand and manage the fire safety of buildings effectively and efficiently.